mariame42/RMC_docker/user.md

 - `README.md`: This guide
 - `Dockerfile`: Defines the ROS2 environment used inside the Docker container
 - `setup.sh`: Installs necessary software on the local machine
+- `clone_roamio.sh`: clone the main repos for roamio
 - `notes/`
   - `docker/`: Items or additions related to the Docker setup
   - `script/`: Items or additions related to the setup script